daviddenton/fintrospect/src/main/site/request-parameters-and-bodies.md

     val age: Option[Integer] = age <-- request
 ```

-There are convenience methods for a standard set of "primitive" types, plus extensions for such as native Scala XML, Forms (body only) and JSON.
+There are convenience methods for a standard set of "primitive" types, plus extensions for such as native Scala XML, Forms and JSON.

 #### forms
 These represent a slightly special case you first need to retrieve the form from the request, and then the fields from the form.